shawshank725/calm-android-app-final/README.md

 ## Contact

-For any questions or inquiries, please email [calm spaces@sgtuniversity.org](mailto:calm spaces@sgtuniversity.org).
+For any questions or inquiries, please email [calmspaces@sgtuniversity.org](mailto:calmspaces@sgtuniversity.org).